dnsimple/dnsimple-support/content/articles/solo-vs-teams.markdown

 ## Can I work with other people on my account?

-**Solo:** No - Sharing login credentials is unTeams and a security risk.
+**Solo:** No - Sharing login credentials is unprofessional and a security risk.

 **Teams:** Yes - You can invite others to help manage your domains.
 This also includes [fine-grained access setup for domains](/articles/domain-access-control), and access to your full activity log, which provides 100% transparency into account and domain changes.